 The anthropology degree at UVM is flexible enough for you to pursue specialized interests in the discipline.
 In addition to a more generalized program, concentrations or major foci include archaeology and heritage management, anthropology of global health, and a social action focus.

-Anthropology with Archaeology and Heritage Management Focus
+Anthropology with a Concentration in Archaeology and Heritage Management

 Students interested in the study of past human cultures, the preservation and interpretation of archaeological sites and the management of cultural resources will want to consider tailoring their anthropology major major to focus on archaeology and heritage management.
 We suggest courses that enable you to study major developments in human history, apply archaeological methods to the investigation of specific cultures and regions, and build professional skills surrounding the protection, preservation and interpretation of archaeological cultures, sites, and objects.

-Anthropology with Global Health Focus
+Anthropology with a Concentration in Global Health

 If you are interested in human health and its variation within and across different populations, cultures, and societies, you'll want to consider tailoring your major or minor in anthropology with a focus on global health.
 We offer a variety of courses centered on biological and cultural anthropology and related to the body and health in varying cultural, social, and environmental settings.
 These courses are designed for students with an interest in biological anthropology, medical anthropology, diversity and health, and public and global health.

-Anthropology with Social Action Focus
+Anthropology with a Focus in Social Action

 If you are interested in the ways anthropological approaches to inequality, diversity, and social justice can inform policymaking, the provision of social services, international aid, and advocacy, consider tailoring your anthropology major to focus on social action.
 Here we outline the social action focus by suggesting a program of courses centered on linguistic and cultural anthropology that interrogate power, inequality, poverty, and social movements in varying sociocultural and historical settings.
 These suggestions are designed for students with an interest in social justice, non-profit and non-governmental organizations, international development, human rights, and social services, advocacy, and policy.